kachick/chawan/doc/protocols.md

 Chawan's local CGI support was still in early stages of development, and thus has some legacy issues.
 In particular:

-* It takes the URL through `$QUERY_STRING`, and re-parses it for its needs.
-In all likelihood it breaks on IPv6 URLs.
-Needless to say this is a bad idea and should not be imitated.
-* Error messages are returned as full documents.
 * It does not support proxies.
 * It does not support private key authentication.